hartuvofir/rabbit-task/examples/calculator/README.md

 module.exports = Configuration;
 ```
 ### worker.js
-This file binds it all togher to create our worker and start it.
+This file binds it all togher to create our worker and then starts it.
 ```javascript
 var Worker = require('../../../lib/worker');
 var Connection = require('../../../lib/connection');